fys4220/fys4220.github.io/fys4220-jbook/part-information/information_agenda.md

 (agenda)=
 # Weekly agenda

 We have prepared this agenda to help you organize your weekly progress in this course.
-Each week lists the recommended material to study and any relevant exercises or tasks related to the embedded systems project.
+Each week lists the recommended material to study and the relevant exercises or tasks related to the embedded systems project.

 ```{admonition} Warning!
 :class: warning